JoaoGuiMB/one-memo-piece/README.md

 ## Notes from 10/02/2025 to do on 11/02/2025

-- [ ] Add logic of each user has a room
+- [x] Add logic of each user has a room
-  - [] If user has a room, should redirect to his room
+  - [x] If user has a room, should redirect to his room
-  - [] Add button to go to another room
+  - [x] Add button to go to another room

+## Notes from 13/02/2025 to do on 14/02/2025

+- [] Add logic of flipping cards and matching them